Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    **WARNING:** If doing a CSM software upgrade, skip this section to continue with Common Cleanup.

-   > If not doing a CSM software upgrade, this process will update the entries in BSS for the utiltity storage nodes to use the new `ceph-image`.
+   > If not doing a CSM software upgrade, this process will update the entries in BSS for the utility storage nodes to use the new `ceph-image`.
    >
    > 1. Set all utility storage nodes to use newly created ceph-image.
    >